 Step 1: Convene a Tobacco-Free Committee.
 The committee should be made up of administrators, staff, and consumer/client representative(s) who will be responsible for creating and implementing the tobacco-free policy.
 Key members of the committee are:

-- The human resources director
+- Human resources director

 - Facilities director

 - Environmental services representative

-- The clinical and/or medical director
+- Clinical and/or medical director

 - Key employee groups

 - Key client groups

 - Security representative

 - Pharmacy representative

 - Health education representative

 - Public affairs representative